Beretta PX4 Storm Compact Review

 The PX4 Storm Compact with the extended magazine.

 The ambidextrous safety lever, which is located at the rear of the slide, is easy to manipulate with the thumb of either hand and will either lock or unlock the gun’s action.
-It also acts as a decocking lever for the exposed loop, commander-style hammer, dropping it safely when engaged.
-The lever offers a tapered shelf with deep serrations that is easy to manipulate even when wearing gloves.
+It also acts as a decocking lever for the exposed loop, a commander-style hammer, dropping it safely when engaged.
+The lever offers a tapered shelf with deep serrations that are easy to manipulate even when wearing gloves.

 I was taught years ago (decades ago, actually) to insert a magazine into the gun, seat it solidly and then rotate the support-hand thumb up onto the slide release to load the chamber.
 I perform this action in one smooth motion without conscious thought due to many, many repetitions.
 Truthfully, it’s just what I do, and I don’t plan to change at this stage of my life.
 If you want to work the slide manually, do so!
 But again, I like options, and the ambidextrous slide release lever on the PX4 Compact gives them to me.
-The magazine-release button is not ambidextrous, but it is reversible so you can set it up for left-hand thumb manipulation—a worthwhile feature, most certainly!
+The magazine-release button is not ambidextrous, but it is reversible so you can set it up for left-hand thumb manipulation, a worthwhile feature, most certainly!

 The no-glare Bruniton finish has been around for quite some time and works very well in keeping corrosion from the steel components, even in the harshest environments.
-The barrel locking system not only helps lock the barrel in place even as the slide moves, it also dissipates recoil energy, which helps reduce muzzle rise and thus, felt recoil.
+The barrel locking system not only helps lock the barrel in place even as the slide moves, but it also dissipates recoil energy, which helps reduce muzzle rise and thus, felt recoil.
 Fast shot-to-shot capability is always a welcome feature in a combative pistol, and though proper grip and body position are the primary means of taming recoil, a bit of advanced technology never hurts.

 Like all PX4 pistols, the Compact comes with a set of three-dot sights dovetailed into the slide.
 While the rear is a Novak-like ramp style, it has a flat front so you can use it to work the slide in the event you must perform a one-hand manipulation.